 By the way, let's not forget steam trains were once the world's controversial technology, even more disruptive, and just as vehemently ridiculed, as today's electronic jeejaws.
 It's been almost 200 years since England's Quarterly Review tried bulwarking against their hell-bent approach.

 Trains have produced some excellent songs, and we've included a few here.
 Besides the wonderful "Greenlight on the Southern," be sure to listen to Doc Watson on "Greenville Trestle."
 Unlike Tony Rice, he doesn't show us the train operation, but reminds us why old men try so hard to bring back their train memories.
 We also have two versions of "Waiting for a Train," Jimmy Rodgers' tuneful hobo lament.
 Hobos figure prominently in train songs, including Tom Paxton's defiant "Ramblin' Boy" (reprised behind the epigraph below, in its 1964 form), and Arlo Guthrie's "Hobo's Lullaby."
 The others, by Joan Baez, Leadbelly, and a return of Tony Rice and Arlo, tell us about the experience of seeing a train, or, with Arlo, being a train.
+Finally, here's Mary McCaslin mourning her lost love in the memory of a train.

 At the bottom you'll find a few videos about driving steam trains.